View or Comment on a Planning Application

-- Prompt - if you do not write within 21 days you may be too late; the decision may have been made.
+- Prompt - if you do not make comments within 21 days you may be too late; the decision may have been made.

 - Relevant - to planning.

-Any comments made will be publicly available on the planning application file and may be published on the internet.
-Anyone can submit a comment on any application, you do not have to have received a letter.
+Any comments made will be publicly available on the planning application file and will be published on the internet.
+You should ensure that no personal data or information you do not wish to be published is provided within your comments.
+No personal data provided as part of the registration/sign up process with be published online.
+Anyone can submit a comment on any application, you do not have to have received a notification letter.

 Planning Committee Meetings